Back to California

 • The bill does not specify how these changes will be enforced or what penalties might apply.

-• There are no details on funding for implementing these new rules.
+• There are no details on how professional associations must employ agents to meet new criteria.

 Bill History